 Most hornets only eat meat and other insects.
 However, there are some types of hornets that also eat flower nectar and pollen.

-Some hornet species in Orlando can make a small amount of honey that they regurgitate for their larvae to eat.
+Some hornet species in Central Florida can make a small amount of honey that they regurgitate for their larvae to eat.
 However, they don’t collect pollen the way honey bees do.

 Bumblebees.
 All bumblebees are closely related to wasps, but they are neither bees nor wasps.
 They have stubby wings and fat, hairy bodies that are black and yellow.
 They often make small colonies underground.